meetoseh/backend/docs/db/client_screens.md

     from the input parameter.
 Used as a hint to the admin area that this is going to be used for the pop trigger on the screen.

+  - `journal_entry_uid`: the input parameter must be a string.
+The output parameter is a journal entry reference (`{"uid": "string", "jwt": "string"}`) which the client is expected to use another api call (which will include which journal client key they want to use for encryption) to get a journal chat JWT to stream the entries contents

   For object instances (those where `{"type": "object"}`), where `"oneOf"` is included, we support and require an `x-enum-discriminator` extension property.
 This is a string which will match a required, non-nullable, string property in each `oneOf` object, which